System-Integration/si-exam/readme.md

 ##  3️⃣ Integration patterns
 We are using the following patterns:
-- Aggretation
+- Message
-- Dynamic Router
+- Message Channel
-- Message Broker
+- Point-To-Point Channel
 - Event-Driven Consumer
-- Message Channel
+- Message Endpoint

 ## 4️⃣Illustrations